-The audit committee, which consists of Diego Fresco Gutierrez, Silvio José Morais and Luciana Ibiapina Lira Aguiar, assists our board of directors in overseeing our accounting and financial reporting processes and the audits of our financial statements.
+The audit committee, which consists of Diego Fresco Gutierrez, Luciana Ibiapina Lira Aguiar and Maurício Luis Luchetti, assists our board of directors in overseeing our accounting and financial reporting processes and the audits of our financial statements.
 In addition, the audit committee is directly responsible for the appointment, compensation, retention and oversight of the work of our independent registered public accounting firm.
-Silvio José Morais is the chairman of the committee.
-The audit committee consists exclusively of members of our board of directors who are financially literate, and Diego Fresco Gutierrez, Silvio Jose Morais and Luciana Ibiapina Lira Aguiar are considered "audit committee financial experts" as defined by the SEC.
-Our board of directors has determined that Diego Fresco Gutierrez, Silvio José Morais and Luciana Ibiapina Lira Aguiar satisfy the "independence" requirements of Section 5605 of the Corporate Governance Rules of Nasdaq and Rule 10A-3 under the Exchange Act.
+Diego Fresco Gutierrez is the chairman of the committee.
+The audit committee consists exclusively of members of our board of directors who are financially literate, and Diego Fresco Gutierrez, Luciana Ibiapina Lira Aguiar and Maurício Luis Luchetti are considered "audit committee financial experts" as defined by the SEC.
+Our board of directors has determined that Diego Fresco Gutierrez, Luciana Ibiapina Lira Aguiar and Maurício Luis Luchetti satisfy the "independence" requirements of Section 5605 of the Corporate Governance Rules of Nasdaq and Rule 10A-3 under the Exchange Act.
 SEC and Nasdaq rules with respect to the independence of our audit committee require that all members of our audit committee must meet the independence standard for audit committee membership within one year of the effectiveness of the registration statement for our initial public offering.
 The audit committee consists entirely of independent directors as of the date of this annual report.
 The audit committee is governed by a charter that complies with applicable Nasdaq rules, which charter is posted on our website.

-Compensation Committee
+People and Compensation Committee

-The compensation committee, which consists of André Street and Roberto Moses Thompson Motta, assists the board of directors in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
-The committee reviews the total compensation package for our executive officers and directors and recommends to the board of directors for determination the compensation of each of our directors and executive officers, and will periodically review and approve any long-term incentive compensation or equity plans, programs or similar arrangements, annual bonuses, and employee pension and benefits plans.
-As permitted by the listing requirements of Nasdaq, we have opted out of Nasdaq Listing Rule 5605(d) which requires that a compensation committee consist entirely of independent directors.
-The compensation committee is governed by a charter that is posted on our website.
+The people and compensation committee, which consists of André Street de Aguiar, Maurício Luis Luchetti and Conrado Engel, assists the board of directors in reviewing and approving the compensation structure, including all forms of compensation and identification of corporate goals and objectives to evaluate our directors and executive officers.
+The committee reviews the total compensation package for our executive officers and directors, considering the relevant goals and objectives, and recommends to the board of directors for determination of the compensation of each of our directors and executive officers.
+The committee will also periodically review and approve any long-term incentive compensation or equity plans, programs, policies, plans or similar arrangements, annual bonuses, employee pension and benefits plans, as well as review our management succession planning periodically with the Chief Executive Officer and periodically review and assess risks arising from our employee compensation policies and practices.
+As permitted by the listing requirements of Nasdaq, we have opted out of Nasdaq Listing Rule 5605-5(d) which requires that a compensation committee consist entirely of independent directors.
+The people and compensation committee is governed by a charter that is posted on our website.

-Finance Committee
+Finance and Risk Committee

-The finance committee, which consist of Roberto Moses Thompson Motta and Patricia Regina Verderesi Schindler, assists the board of directors with its oversight of our company's assessment and management of market risks, liquidity risks, capital allocation decisions and other strategies and goals relating to our financial position.
+The finance and risk committee, which consist of Patricia Regina Verderesi Schindler, Diego Fresco Gutierrez and Thiago dos Santos Piau, assists the board of directors with its oversight of our company's assessment and management of market risks, liquidity risks, capital allocation decisions and other strategies and goals relating to our financial position.
 The members are authorized and empowered, in the name and on behalf of us, to take or cause to be taken any and all such further actions and to prepare, execute and deliver or cause to be prepared, executed and delivered, and where necessary or appropriate, file or cause to be filed with the appropriate governmental authorities, all such other instruments and documents, including but not limited to all certificates, contracts, bonds, agreements, documents, instruments, receipts or other papers.